 Still, states are leading the way and making substantive, even if incremental, changes.
 There is much work to be done yet.

 If you have been victimized, the sexual harassment lawyers at LaBovick Law Group can help.
-We know that the legal system is complex, and it is all too often not victim- or plaintiff-friendly when it comes to sexual harassment and sexual assault.
-We can help you navigate the process, while standing beside you as an advocate and source of support.
+We know that the legal system is complex, and it is all too often not a victim- or plaintiff-friendly when it comes to sexual harassment and sexual assault.
+We can help you navigate the process while standing beside you as an advocate and source of support.

 In many ways, change occurs one person at a time.
-If you want, or need, to pursue a civil case, we are here with you.
+If you want or need, to pursue a civil case, we are here with you.